Imanuelle-glitch/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all numbers of base 16 in lowercase using putchar
+print all possible combo of single digit